dukelec/cdnet/Readme.md

 Port 1 communications:
 ```
-Write [] (None) to port 1: check the RX free space and the SEQ_NO corresponding to the requester,
+Write [] (empty) to port 1: check the RX free space and the SEQ_NO corresponding to the requester,
 return: [FREE_PKT, CUR_SEQ_NO] (2 bytes), CUR_SEQ_NO bit 7 indicates that there is no record.

 Write [0x00, SET_SEQ_NO] to port 1: set the SEQ_NO which corresponding to the requester,